 ‘Break the silence, reach for help’

-‘Break the silence, reach for help’ is an initiative that highlights the support that is available for family members who are affected by a loved one’s drinking and/or drug misuse and encourages them to get help in their own right.
-Eight short films have been developed for social media as part of the programme to promote help-seeking.
+‘Break the silence, reach for help’ is an initiative being launched today to highlight the support that is available for family members who are affected by a loved one’s drinking and/or drug misuse and encourage them to get help in their own right.

-Kelly Gilliland, Senior Health Improvement Manager at the PHA, said: “Alcohol and drug misuse is a common issue and sadly causes suffering and ill-health to many individuals, families and communities in Northern Ireland.
+Kelly Gilliland, Senior Health Improvement Officer at the PHA, said: “Alcohol and drug misuse is a common issue and sadly causes suffering and ill-health to many individuals, families and communities in Northern Ireland.

 “The impact of living with a loved one misusing alcohol and/or other drugs can be devastating.
 Too often family members are caught between caring for the person with the alcohol or drug problem and struggling to cope.

 “The purpose of these short story clips is to highlight that there are a number of services in place across the region which can offer you information, advice and/or one-to-one support to help you cope and understand better how you are being impacted, and information on what you can do in order to keep yourself well and your own mental health in check.
 These services are available to you regardless of whether or not your loved one is receiving help for his or her alcohol and/or drug problem.

 “If you are affected by someone else’s drinking and/or drug misuse we are encouraging you to ‘Break the silence and reach for help’ and to do so as early as possible in order to reduce the impact on your own health and wellbeing.”